Max Auschnitt: Beginnings

 Economist Nicolae Păvălucă suggests that Max Auschnitt built his personal wealth around the Galați nails factory that was sold to him by Niță Caltofeanu "not long after the first world war".
-He moved his offices to the Banat once that region united with Romania, entrusted with the administration of the Iron Domains and Factory (UDR).
+After originally serving as that enterprise's envoy in Bucharest, he founded enterprises such as Socomet and Metalunit, which he used to corner the sheet-metal market.
+Young Auschnitt then moved his offices to the Banat—once that region united with Romania, entrusted with the administration of the Iron Domains and Factory (UDR).
 According to his own account, he was asked to become full manager of that company in 1929, after stocks had plummeted.
-He established an empire that included the UDR, as well as smaller factories or mines in such places as Anina, Armeniș, and Bocșa.
+Journalist Al. Vidran argues that both he and Malaxa were called in as experts by the National Liberal Party's banking lobby, and that they used their influence to destroy local competitors.
+Auschnitt established an empire that included the UDR, as well as smaller factories or mines in such places as Anina, Armeniș, and Bocșa.
 His land property was said to cover 150,000 acres, including 11,000 hectares of forest outside Nădrag.

 Auschnitt went on to serve as President of the Banat's General Association of Industry and Vice General of the Union of Industrialists of Romania.
 Dubbed "iron king" and "Romania's Zaharoff", he was overall "the greatest power in Rumania's armament, mining and metal industries."
 Together with his brother Edgar, Max owned several steel and munitions businesses including the Titan-Nădrag-Călan (TNC) chain, which is claimed to have employed over 4,900 workers.
 Through this group, formed in 1924, Max was connected to Vickers-Armstrongs, making him a participant in the European arms trade.
 This reflected his Anglophile outlook, first brought up when he defended Vickers against rivals at Škoda Works.
 Auschnitt was especially successful as owner of the UDR, which had amassed 1 billion lei in capital.
 This enterprise alone had 17,000 salaried workers, covering 80% of Romania's steel production, and 50% of locomotives, while acquiring most of Astra Brașov, an automotive plant, and minority shares in Galați shipyard.
 From 1930, a syndicate comprising the TNC, Creditanstalt, and Chrissoveloni Bank controlled 60% of UDR shares, while Vickers had an additional 13%.
 From 1934, the UDR agreed to co-sponsor all state orders for Vickers canons and ammunition.